As a result of the concerted efforts of Gita Inbar, Rachel

 support for the project, a permanent fence was erected in December 2007

 around the Jewish cemetery in Shumsk.
-The Jewish cemetery was
+The Jewish cemetery, which goes back several centuries, was

 once at quite a